iljarotar/synth/README.md

     # if `true` the notes in the sequence will be played in random order
     randomize: true

+    # provides an initial offset to the sequence
+    # count starts at 0
+    index: 2

 # pass any values to a wavetable to create arbitrary signals
 wavetables: